zebrunner/carina/docs/advanced/driver.md

 **May I init page/driver on static layer?**

 Initialization of drivers and pages on static layer is prohibited.
-CarinaListeners not even intergated yet on compilation stage.
-For details visi [#1550](https://github.com/zebrunner/carina/issues/1550)
+CarinaListener not even intergated yet on compilation stage.
+For details visit [#1550](https://github.com/zebrunner/carina/issues/1550).
+The earliest stage you can start driver is `@BeforeSuite()`.